 Salvation was bought but sin sold in real time.

 And who is the terrorist, who the victim?

 We’ll know if the country is polled in real time.

-In the eight stanza, when the poet says, “And who is the terrorist, who is the victim?
-We’ll know if the country is polled in real time,” he means we, as a society, are unable to differentiate between the villains and the heroes, because a lot of people in and around us have disguised themselves as good, but in actuality they are wolf in the skin of a tiger.
-These are the very people who raise their fingers just to show themselves victim, but in actuality they aren’t.
+In the eighth stanzas, when the poet says, “And who is the terrorist, who is the victim?
+We’ll know if the country is polled in real time,” he means we, as a society, are unable to differentiate between the villains and the heroes because a lot of people in and around us have disguised themselves as good, but in actuality, they are a wolf in the skin of a tiger.
+These are the very people who raise their fingers just to show themselves victim, but in actuality, they aren’t.

 Through In Real Time ghazal poem, Ali simply basks: ‘what kind of world do we live in?’
-His intention by asking this (these) question (s) he simply wants to provoke his readers, and make them think more deeply about the shallowness and hollowness of the human race.
-He says that human race is a very self-centred and egoistic race.
+His intention by asking this (these) question (s) he simply wants to provoke his readers and make them think more deeply about the shallowness and hollowness of the human race.
+He says that the human race is a very self-centered and egoistic race.
 Without worrying about others, we just care about our pain.
-Sufferings of other people don’t matte for us unless we ourselves get into these pains.
+Sufferings of other people don’t matter for us unless we ourselves get into these pains.
 However, this way, we bring ourselves closer to disaster, and dig deep around us for our future wherein we will fall into some or other day.

 About Agha Shahid Ali